Jessie-ucb/Adaptive-Optics/README-Template.md

 ### Two-photon point-scanning system

-For 2p raster-scanning imaging, we:
+For 2p raster-scanning imaging, AO aims to retrieve a tighted focused focal spot (diffraction-limited) to achieve both signal intensity and spatial resolution.
+In implementation, we:

 1) detect the fluorescence abberation on the SH-imaging path;